- Rudolf Laban first publishes Labanotation system

 for copyright purposes becoming the first score to be accepted for copyright

-registration by the Library of Congress.
+registration by the Library of Congress in 1952.

 - The first edition of Ann Hutchinson's textbook Labanotation is published.